welschmoor/instaclone-front/README.md

 - Maybe remove modal wrapper and give its properties to Grid?

-- Dark Mode for login and signup!
+- (done) Dark Mode for login and signup!
 And for Upload modal duh

 - (done) Deploy app